zpolygon95/zpolygon95.github.io/ctf/cpv2018/MOY1.md

 as I did with the help of some awesome people hanging out in the crypto village.
 In the end, I couldn't puzzle out the key... but I did manage to solve the bulk of the puzzle.
-Thanks, [Darío](https://github.com/daedalus) for convincing me to do this writeup!
+Thanks, [Darío](https://github.com/daedalus) for convincing me to do this write-up!

 ![The full puzzle image](../factzors.png)